-The Finance and Resources Committee recommends to the Board the College's financial statements and its annual revenue and capital budgets and monitors performance in relation to these approved budgets.
-The Committee also advises the Board on overall estates strategy, procurement and planning for the College's property, equipment and estates.
-The Finance and Resources Committee for 2020/21 was comprised as follows: -
+The Finance and Resources Committee recommends to the Board College financial statements and its annual revenue and capital budgets and monitors performance in relation to these approved budgets.
+The Committee also advises the Board on overall estates strategy, the Strategic Investment Plan, procurement and planning for College property, equipment and estates.
+The Chair of the LRSB Finance has also been invited to meetings.
+The Finance and Resources Committee for 2021/22 was comprised as follows: -

-Ms C Gibb (Chair)

-Mr A Kerr

-Mr S Dillett (term ended 30 September 2021)

-Ms P Donnelly

-Ms A McKechnie

-Post year end appointments are as follows: -Ms H Anderson (appointed 4 November 2021) Mr D Morrison (4 November 2021)
+Ms C Gibb (Chair) Mr A Kerr (see note \\\ on page 21) Mr S Dillett (term ended 30 September 2021) Ms P Donnelly Ms A McKechnie (see note \\\ on page 21) Dr H Anderson (appointed 4 November 2021) Mr D Morrison (4 November 2021)

-As Acting Chair and Acting Principal respectively, Mr P. Hutchinson and Ms L McIntyre were appointed to this Committee on 16th December 2021.
+As Chairing Member and Acting Principal respectively, Mr P. Hutchinson and Ms L McIntyre were appointed to this Committee on 16th December 2021.
+Mr A Sherry was appointed to the Committee upon taking up the role of Acting Principal on 1 April 2022.